What is involved in the environmental review process?

 Environmental Regulations / Guidelines

 NJDEP will guide the GCL Project Team in preparation of the EIS in coordination with EO215 guidelines.
-In addition, the environmental review process will follow and comply with:
+In addition, the environmental review process will follow and comply with Section 106 of the National Historic Preservation Act, and other applicable federal, state, and local laws and regulations.

 - Section 106 of the National Historic Preservation Act